mchau29/mchau29.github.io/README.md

 # Senior Research Associate
 #### Technical Skills: Python,SQL, R, SAS, Power BI

-## ABOUT ME
-Hello!
-I’m a Senior Research Associate at Broward College and an Adjunct Faculty at Nova Southeastern University, where I teach Quantitative Psychology courses.
-My expertise lies in research design, quantitative methods, and data science. <br/>

-I am passionate about using statistical techniques to investigate how environmental factors interact with the brain and shape human behavior.
-My main interests lie in behavioral neuroscience and clinical psychology, with a focus on understanding the relationship between risk factors and the progression of cognitive decline in aging. <br/>

-When I’m not diving into data, you might find me exploring new cuisines, traveling to new places, or indulging in a good video game.
-I believe in bringing enthusiasm and a collaborative spirit to every project, making me a valuable team player.

-## WORK EXPERIENCE
-- Senior Research Associate, Broward College, FL (_2024 - current_)
-- Adjunct Faculty, Nova Southeastern University, FL (2024 - current_)
-- Project Manager, Intervent Clinical Research Center, FL (_2023 - 2024_)
-- Research Assistant, Nova Southeastern University, FL (_2021 - 2023_)
-- Recovery Specialist, South Florida State Hospital, FL (_2018 - 2021_)
-- Nurse Assistant, UC San Diego Medical Center, CA (_2013 - 2014_)

 ## EDUCATION
 - M.S. in Data Science, University of West Florida, FL (_2026_)
 - M.S. in Experimental Psychology, Nova Southeastern University, FL (_2023_)